Configuring Import

 Nested Objects

-The Nested Objects feature allows you to unwind these fields and work with their nested fields.
-To enable it, select the Nested Objects checkbox in the integration settings.
+If you want to unwind the content of such fields, and use the fields of their nested objects/arrays in mapping, select the Nested Objects checkbox in the integration settings.
 Note that the checkbox is displayed only after you select Data Source in the Source Type.

 See here how to map these nested object fields.